andyweaves/dlt-pii-firewall/README.md

 "mode": "",
 "tag":""
 ```
 Every rule that you specify here will be applied against every column of your input data.
+If those columns contain structs of nested data, it will flatten the first layer of those so that the expectations can be applied uniformly across all of the fields contained within them.
 To add new rules, just add a new JSON object as follows:

 | Element    | Is Mandatory | Can Contain | Description |
 |------------|-----------|---------|-------------|